 - The Cathedral of Cuernavaca and Crafts Market

 The class tours the Cathedral of Cuernavaca, a reflection of 16th Century European Renaissance style, and take time to write or sketch in the garden.
 After lunch in the Zócalo, the town square, they go to the crafts market, where students practice their bargaining skills to purchase gifts for their families and souvenirs for themselves.

 - Zócalo, National Museum of Anthropology and Museo de Arte Popular in Mexico City

-Constructed by Spaniards in 1521 CE, Mexico City is located in the Valley of Mexico surrounded by mountains and contains colonial churches and mansions, excavated temples, museums and galleries, and monuments mixed in with modern office buildings.
-The heart of the city is the Zócalo, the second largest city square in the world, where the class visits the Presidential Palace and tours the Templo Mayor.
-They then travel on to the National Museum of Anthropology, where they tour the Aztec collection seeing sculptures and artwork that they learned about in school.
+The heart of Mexico City is the Zócalo, the second largest city square in the world, where the class visits the Presidential Palace and tours the Templo Mayor.
+They then travel on to the National Museum of Anthropology, where they tour the Aztec collection, seeing sculptures and artwork that they learned about in school.
 5th Graders finally head to the Museo de Arte Popular, an institution dedicated to the promotion and preservation of Mexican handcrafts and folk art.

 There is a unique power in allowing 10- and 11- year olds to take such a journey.
 Their growth and development during their time there is immense.
 There are several learning threads students weave together in this experience, as they practice: